 I hope everyone had a fantastic end to 2016!
 You know, as good as the end of 2016 could ever be, if you’re into labeling it as the worst year ever.
 Thankfully we have something new and unblemished to look forward to!
 It’s the time of the year where most people are ecstatic about life and strangely optimistic.
 You can shamelessly check out your horoscope forecast for the coming year and reinvent yourself with no questions asked.

 I love the start of a new year for those reasons alone.
-It’s new and you can put any type of a stamp on it that you wish.
-Unfortunately, those feelings generally go away in the first couple weeks.
+It’s fresh, and you can put any type of stamp on it that you wish.
+Unfortunately, those feelings generally go away in the first couple of weeks.
 We get lost in our everyday lives and the drama that life inspires.
-I saw a Buzzfeed article on “Rememberlutions” (I’ll place the link to the full article at the bottom of this post).The gist of the article is that instead of making resolutions, that are unattainable or that you lose interest in, you write down all the little achievements that you accomplish throughout the year and place them into a jar.
+I saw a Buzzfeed article on “Rememberlutions.”
+The gist of the article is that instead of making resolutions that are unattainable or that you lose interest in, you write down all the little achievements that you accomplish throughout the year and place them into a jar.
 Then at the end of the year, or whenever you need a boost, you look at what you’ve put into the jar.
 I think this is a brilliant idea, and I can’t believe I didn’t find this sooner.
-At least with this you can skip the guilt you’ll feel when you don’t fulfill your resolutions for the year.
+At least with this, you can skip the guilt you’ll feel when you don’t fulfill your resolutions for the year.
 You can track all the wonderful and awesome things you’ve done.

 For the die-hard resolution makers out there, here are some tips that can help you fulfill your goals:

 - Ask for help.
 Get some help from friends and loved ones as you complete your goals.
-Having someone to cheer you on or to provide emotional support increases the likelihood of you completing your goals.
+Having someone to cheer you on or to provide emotional support increases the likelihood of you achieving your goals.

 - Review your goals.
 Look over them at the end of the year or as many times as you need to.
 It’ll help keep you on track.
 Plus it’s great to see how far you’ve come.

-Those are my tips and they work pretty well for me.
+Those are my tips, and they work pretty well for me.
 I hope everyone has a great year ahead and that you finish those resolutions in the upcoming year.